-The surveys were executed in accordance with the Capricorn District Municipality's Terms of Reference for the preparation of a Current Public Transport Record (October 2002).
+The surveys were executed in accordance with the Capricorn District Municipality's Terms of Reference for the preparation of a Current Public Transport Record.
 A strictly controlled data collection process was followed.
 Spot checks were done to ensure that surveys were being executed correctly.
-The Siyazi-Batlagae JV added some value to the CDM-CPTR project, as additional information was collected which was not specified in the Terms of Reference.
+The Glowing Sunset JV added some value to the CDM-CPTR project, as additional information was collected which was not specified in the Terms of Reference.
 Examples of this additional information are as follows:

-- a) More information was gained about the facilities.
-The data-capturing form used for the CPTR in Gauteng was used as a guideline. - b) Information about all taxi routes was captured by using the GPS and GIS-related programs. - c) Detailed information about bus transport was also obtained and included. - d) Detailed calculations could be done using the captured information.
+a) More information was gained about the facilities.

+b) Information about all taxi routes was captured by using the GPS and GIS-related programs.

+- c) Detailed information about bus transport was also obtained and included. - d) Detailed calculations could be done using the captured information.